 Endometrial receptivity is the period of time when the endometrium is ready for embryo implantation.
 This typically occurs from days 19-21 during the menstrual cycle of fertile women.
-This interval of receptivity can also be referred to as the window of implantation (WOI).
+This interval of receptivity is also referred to as the window of implantation (WOI).

 Large scale studies have shown that 30% of infertility patients have a displaced window of implantation (WOI).
 One of the main causes of implantation failure is the lack of synchronization between embryo and endometrium.
-This is why it is imperative to utilize MIRA to assess the endometrial receptivity in order to determine the optimal day for embryo transfer.
+MIRA is able to assess the endometrial receptivity in order to determine the optimal time for embryo transfer.

 Successful implantation rate*

 A comprehensive report will be provided to you and your physician that identifies your optimal window of implantation and advises you on the best time to perform personalized embryo transfer.

 Receptive: Best Time to Implant

 A Receptive result on your report indicates that the time of the tissue biopsy was the optimal time for embryo transfer and the same conditions and timing can be used during your subsequent treatment cycles for the most favorable personalized embryo transfer conditions.